RainbowwPhoenixx/witas/README.md

 - Some functions hooked and output logging to a file.
 - Basic automation of the movement keys
 - Playing a tas from a script input file
+- Extremely minor modding used to make the physics consistent

 ## Planned features
 - Playback control: pausing, fast forwarding